 Microsoft Azure provides the Azure Resource Manager (ARM), which lets you create JSON templates to automatically spin up any combination of IT resources.
 Learn how to use ARM to implement your Infrastructure as Code (IaC) strategy on Azure.

-How to Automate Storage Volume Provisioning with Ansible and Cloud Volumes ONTAP
+Automating Storage Volume Provisioning with Ansible Automation Scripts and Cloud Volumes ONTAP